Research and teaching centre

 The WAO Project

-This multidisciplinary programme brings together archaeologists, geo-archaeologists, palaeoclimatologists, soil scientists, botanists, agronomists, ethnobotanists and ethnologists, and aims to improve our understanding of the Al-Ula oasis ecosystem and to provide a knowledge base for building a sustainable development, economic and tourism model that respects this exceptional environment.
+This multi-disciplinary programme brings together archaeologists, geo-archaeologists, palaeoclimatologists, soil scientists, botanists, agronomists, ethnobotanists and ethnologists, and aims to improve our understanding of the Al-Ula oasis ecosystem and provide a knowledge base capable of building a sustainable development, economic and tourism model that respects this exceptional environment.

-The 4-year project led by CEREGE focuses on the study of the current and past functioning of the aquifer system that supplies the Al-Ula oasis ecosystem.
-On the one hand, the aim is to evaluate the current resource and the impact of withdrawals on it, and on the other hand, to reconstruct the functioning of this hydrosystem in the climatic and environmental context of the last millennia in order to specify the conditions that allowed the human occupation of this arid zone and the development of protohistoric societies
+The 4-year project led by CEREGE focuses on studying the current and past functioning of the aquifer system that feeds the Al-Ula oasis ecosystem.
+The aim is to assess the current resource and the impact of withdrawals on it, and to reconstruct the functioning of this hydrosystem in the climatic and environmental context of recent millennia in order to clarify the conditions that enabled human occupation of this arid zone and the development of protohistoric societies.

 To this end, the project proposes to :

-. characterise the aquifer system by combining hydrogeological (piezometric monitoring, setting up a sensor network, modelling, etc.), geophysical (satellite gravity data, etc.) and hydrogeochemical (sampling, groundwater monitoring, elemental and isotopic analyses) approaches
+. characterise the aquifer system by combining hydrogeological approaches (piezometric monitoring, setting up a network of sensors, modelling, etc.), geophysical approaches (satellite gravity data, etc.) and hydrogeochemical approaches (sampling, groundwater monitoring, elemental and isotopic analyses).

-. to study different types of sedimentary archives in order to reconstruct climatic and environmental variability in the region.
+. to study different types of sedimentary archive in order to reconstruct climatic and environmental variability in the region.

 The central questions that the WAO project aims to answer are